Video Games Expenditure Credit :

 The statutory declaration must be made before a practising solicitor, general notary, Justice of the Peace or an officer authorised by law to administer a statutory declaration under the Statutory Declaration Act 1835.

-Some Video Game Development Companies (VGDCs) may be carrying out research and development alongside their video game development.
+Some VGDCs may be carrying out research and development alongside their video game development.

 A company can claim VGEC and R&D tax relief; however, the two schemes cannot be claimed on the same expenditure.
 Where VGEC is claimed on a specific cost, the VGDC can’t claim for any other reliefs (including R&D tax relief) for that cost.
 This means that if a VGDC chooses to claim VGEC, any research and development within the VGEC project wouldn’t qualify.